 3. Streamline your equipment Think of the ways that you can use regular items in unique ways to make them serve double duty; I use a salad spinner as a colander and a frying pan as a pot lid.
-A six pack holder is awesome for carrying cutlery & napkins back and forth or for carting toiletries to the showers.
+A six-pack holder is fantastic for carrying cutlery & napkins back and forth or for carting toiletries to the showers.
 And in a trailer, an over-the-door shoe rack with pockets is great for holding everything that doesn’t have a home; sunglasses, keys, remote control, cell phone charger, pad of paper and pen, BBQ lighter, etc.

 5. I’ve started pre-washing fruits and veggies at home.
 The less water you use camping, the better because you either have to lug it if your tenting, or pay to dispose of it if you’re RVing.
 Its also super nice to skip a step en route to making dinner or serving snacks; it cuts into mommy’s wine time if I have to prep food every time the family feels peckish 😉

 Speaking of dinner, it can get boring and unhealthy to eat a lot of ‘camping food’ so I’ve started planning my camping meals like I plan meals at home.
 There are a few camp meals that we HAVE to have each time, but with careful meal planning, delicious food in the bush is just as easy to prepare as smokies.
-Our friend Merry recently published an article on Easy & Healthy Camp Cooking so check out some of her great recipes and tips too!
+Our friend Merry published an article on Easy & Healthy Camp Cooking so check out some of her great recipes and camping tips too!